bbc/peaks.js/CONTRIBUTING.md

 * Please follow the existing coding conventions, and ensure that there are no linting errors, using `npm run lint`.
 The eslint config doesn't specify all our coding conventions, so please try to be consistent.

+* Code or documentation contributions produced by generative AI tools are not allowed.

 * For commit messages, please follow [these guidelines](https://chris.beams.io/posts/git-commit/), although we're not fussy about use of imperative mood vs past tense.
 In particular, please don't use [Conventional Commits](https://www.conventionalcommits.org/) style.
 We may choose to edit your commit messages for consistency when merging.

 * Please add test cases for your feature, and ensure all tests are passing, using `npm run test`.